-Most digital pianos do not have LCD display because mostly a digital piano focuses on its traditional features, such as the sound quality, key action and other tech features instead of extras.
+Most digital pianos do not have an LCD display because mostly a digital piano focuses on its traditional features, such as sound quality, key action and other tech features instead of extras.
 But surely if you need them, you can buy lessons online.

 6. Voice & Rhythms

 The number of voices and rhythms range from 5 to hundreds based on the piano model.

 Normally, keyboards have way more voices and rhythms compared with digital pianos.
 It’s great for the players in terms of composing.
 Along with its portable design, when the inspiration strikes, you can just put it wherever you want and create your tunes by using different voices and rhythms.
 Plus, you can explore different instrument combinations as well.
 It gives you a huge variety of musical exploration.

 Digital pianos often come with few voices.
 However, some of them are designed to be a mix of digital pianos and keyboards (aka hybrid piano).
 Hundreds of voices and rhythm are available in this kind of piano, such as Yamaha DGX-660 which comes with 554 voices.
 But unsurprisingly, the prices on this type are higher than the others.
 So, purchase your favorite one depending on your budget.

 Generally, keyboards are satisfactory for casual players, and if you’re looking for an instrument to play for fun, learn music basics and create tunes.

 Digital pianos are an excellent option for both beginners to advanced players who want to practice piano skills seriously and want to be able to play on an acoustic piano in the future.